szczyglis-dev/py-gpt/README.md

 - `Font Size (ctx list)`: Adjusts the font size in contexts list.

+- `Font Size (toolbox)`: Adjusts the font size in toolbox on right.

 - `Layout density`: Adjusts layout elements density.
 "Apply changes" required to take effect.
 Default: 0.

 - `Max Output Tokens`: Determines the maximum number of tokens the model can generate for a single response.